How is HIV spread?

 HIV is NOT spread by blood passed through insect bites.

-Can mothers give HIV to their babies?
+Can HIV pass from mothers to their babies?